smithlabcode/sperm-methylome-aging-wgbs/data/methylation_global/README.md

    `cpg_methylation_CHM13.txt` but including reads that map
     ambiguously to the reference genome.

- - `cpg_methylation_hg38.txt` shows the methylation level for each sample with reads mapped to the GRCh38.p13 reference genome.

  - `cpg_methylation_nocensat_CHM13.txt` shows methylation levels
    excluding centromeric satellites.
 The regions excluded are shown in file `centromeric_satellites_CHM13.bed` under the `centromere`